What is Vehicle Merchandising?

 - How does the price compare to similar mileage vehicles in my local market?

 When a merchandising solution answers these questions, consumers can now see the same local market data that dealers know.
-This is what our Superlatives product delivers to over 700 dealerships today.
+This is what our Badges product delivers to over 700 dealerships today.

 The ROI of Vehicle Merchandising